Spring 2026 Events

 - AI and Questionable Research Practices: Ethical Considerations for Authors, Journal Editors, and Reviewers, a brownbag for UW-Madison researchers led by Luke Plonsky, Northern Arizona University, 11:30 am – 12:30 pm, Thursday, November 6, 2025, 1418 Van Hise Hall.

-- What Do you Mean by ‘Questionable’?
+- What do you Mean by ‘Questionable’?
 The Ethics of Study Quality in Applied Linguistics, invited lecture by Luke Plonsky, Northern Arizona University, 3:00-4:00 pm, Thursday, November 6, 2025, 1418 Van Hise Hall.
+Lecture slides here.

 For Language Institute events for students, please see the Languages at UW-Madison website.